rociojalifi/rociojalifi/contents/blog/workshop-2020-09-13/index.md

 To join this workshop you don't need previous knowledge in nutrition.

-The workshop will be held on [Google Meet](https://meet.google.com) so to attend you need a Google account.
+The workshop will be held on [Google Meet](https://meet.google.com) at 16:00 hours so to attend you need a Google account.

 Here is the link to the event.
 You can copy it or click here: